Facilitation as a design act

 |---|---|---|

-| Technical | Accessibility standards and UDL | Ensuring sessions and materials are perceivable, operable, and navigable for all participants — built in, not bolted on. |
+| Technical | Accessibility standards and UDL | Ensuring sessions and materials are perceivable, operable, and navigable for all participants — built in, not bolted on |

-| Relational | Participatory facilitation | Co-creating the learning experience with participants, centering lived experience as expertise and redistributing authority over the design. |
+| Relational | Participatory facilitation | Co-creating the learning experience with participants, centering lived experience as expertise and redistributing authority over the design |

-| Structural | Systemic change management | Navigating and transforming organizational culture — tracing where inclusive practice fails at handoffs, governance, and institutional memory. |
+| Structural | Systemic change management | Navigating and transforming organizational culture — tracing where inclusive practice fails at handoffs, governance, and institutional memory |

-| Reflective | Positionality and bias awareness | Examining the facilitator's own position in relation to the dynamics of the room — and modeling the reflective practice the work is trying to build in others. |
+| Reflective | Positionality and bias awareness | Examining the facilitator's own position in relation to the dynamics of the room — and modeling the reflective practice the work aims to build in others |

-Illustrative scenario — composite
+Illustrated scenario — composite

-What the intake conversations revealed
+What the intake conversations surfaced

 Designing the arc